 Grab an old pair of socks and put one on like a glove.
 (Trust us, this cleaning hack seriously works!)
 Dip it in water until it's damp, then run your hand across each rung to rid the blinds of dust.
 This method works great to clean heaters, too!

 3. Wash Windows

 Use a window or glass cleaner to wash your windows.
 Simply spray the solution onto the window and wipe quickly with a lint-free cloth to avoid streaks.
 Make sure to dust off the handles, locks, and between the sliding tracks if your windows have them.

 4. Remove Any Nails and Patch Walls

-The gallery wall was fun while it lasted, but now it’s time to patch up your walls.
-Look to commercial putty and paint in the same color as your wall (sometimes your landlord will provide this) to restore it to its original state.
+The gallery wall looked great while it lasted, but now it's time to patch up your walls.
+Use commercial putty and paint in the same color as your wall (sometimes your landlord will provide this) to restore it to its original state.
 Be sure to use a putty knife to properly apply the product.

 5. Check Lights

 Check if any lightbulbs have gone out, and replace them as necessary.
 Dust the fixtures, and use a cleaning wipe to sanitize light switches.
 A duster with an extendable arm ($8, Target) will help you reach tall ceiling lights.